 In tables, give full headings for every column and row, avoiding the use of abbreviations whenever possible.
 Spell out the word percent in headings.

-For more information, please consult the ASA Style Guide, Fourth Edition.
+For more information, please consult the ASA Style Guide, Fifth Edition.

 In-Text (Citation) References

 Cite the last name of the author and year of publication.

 Include page numbers within the citation when directly quoting the authors’ words or paraphrasing a passage.

 If the author's name is used in the text, put the date in parentheses.